Indian Trails Conference: 1980-2004

 The 1980s brought continued instability for Indian Trails Conference membership.
 St. Joseph Seminary left the Indian Trails when they closed their doors in 1980, followed by Norris Foundation in 1982 after they dropped interscholastic athletics.
 St. John's School for the Deaf was closed by the Roman Catholic Archdiocese of Milwaukee in 1983 after running at a deficit for several years made operation of the school unsustainable.
 In 1986, Messmer High School in Milwaukee, which had returned from nearly closing two years prior, joined the Indian Trails Conference, and there would be a short period of membership stability that lasted until the 1990s.
 Changes occurred on a somewhat regular basis during this decade, the first of these was the addition of Alden-Hebron High School in Illinois and Calvary Baptist Christian School in Sun Prairie to the conference in 1990.
 They replaced Wisconsin School for the Deaf, who left to join the Southern Wisconsin and Illinois Small Schools (SWISS) Conference as full members.
 The Indian Trails Conference lost Divine Word Seminary when it was announced that they would cease operations in 1991.
 Calvary Baptist School in Menomonee Falls and Waukesha Christian Academy joined the Indian Trails in 1993, replacing Messmer after their exit to join the Midwest Classic Conference.
 In 1994, Wayland Academy in Beaver Dam joined as full members after years of splitting boys and girls athletics between the Indian Trails and Midwest Classic Conferences.
 The next year, Northwestern Military & Naval Academy would merge with St. John's Military Academy in Delafield, with their successor taking St. John's place in the Midwest Classic Conference.
-Wayland Academy left to return to the Midwest Classic Conference in 1996 and were replaced by two schools: Beloit Catholic and Valley Christian in Oshkosh.
+Wayland Academy left to return to the Midwest Classic Conference in 1996 and were replaced by two schools: Beloit Catholic and Oshkosh Christian.
 Union Grove Christian joined the next year and were followed by Rock County Christian of Beloit in 1998.
-The next year, Victory Christian School in Neosho would replace Valley Christian after their exit, and membership subdivided into North and South Divisions:
+The next year, Victory Christian School in Neosho would replace Oshkosh Christian after their exit, and membership subdivided into North and South Divisions: